ayoisaiah/focus/README.md

 **Note**
 - Sessions that cross over to a new day will count towards that day's sessions as observed above.
-- A session with an empty end date indicates that it was interrupted by terminating the process so that a graceful shutdown was not possible.
+- A session with an empty end date indicates that the process was intin such a way that a graceful shutdown was not possible.

-### Deleting sessions
+### 🔥 Deleting sessions

 Deleting sessions is done in the same way as `--list` except that `--delete` is used instead.
 You will be prompted to confirm the deletion before it is carried out.